Try a sample application on your own cluster

 After 10 minutes: Your first recommendation

-Notice the Net Impact column again, showing the difference between the current and recommended requests totals for CPU and memory.
+Notice the Net Impact column again, which shows the difference between the current and recommended request totals for CPU and memory.
 In this example, the recommendation proposes the following changes to rightsize the workload:

 This recommendation is based on the default “balanced” optimization goal.
-You can configure more aggressive recommendations for more savings or less aggressive ones for more reliability.
+You can configure recommendations to be more aggressive for greater savings or less aggressive for greater reliability.

 Impact shown as a graph

 On the workload details page, click the Impact tab.
-The Impact Overview section shows time-series graphs of usage, current request settings, and the projected impact of applying recommendations on a workload, based on how that workload and its containers are configured (optimization goals, optimization policy, container-specific requests and limits, and so on).
+The Impact Overview section shows time-series graphs of usage, current request settings, and the projected impact of applying recommendations on a workload, based on how that workload and its containers are configured (such as optimization goals, optimization policy, container-specific requests, and limits).

 On the graph, hover to see details at a point in time.
 In the graph legend, select/deselect items to reduce visual clutter.

-For this example, the current requests track very close to actual usage, which means this workload might experience throttling.
+In this example, the current requests closely match actual usage, which suggests this workload might experience throttling.
 Notice that the recommended total requests line, drawn close to 0.58m, is consistent with the recommended Total Requests value (in the With Optimization section near the top of the page) of 0.576.

 Same with total memory usage and requests: The current total requests line is much higher than the actual usage, so the recommended Total Requests value will help to rightsize this workload.